Services and Programs of the Career Center

 Beginning with your first semester on campus, you can make an appointment to meet with a career counselor in the Rutgers-Camden Career Center to discuss your career interests and goals.
 You also can sign up for workshops such as resume writing and interviewing and attend information sessions, internship and job fairs, on campus, to become meet local employer representatives through the Career Center.
 In addition, you can find information about employers who have posted internships and jobs with the Career Center, by signing up for Raptor Link.

 The Career Center also maintains subscriptions to specialized career and employment resources.
-By using the online platforms GoinGlobal and Career Insider, you will be able to research and identify prospective US employers and apply for opportunities for which you qualify.
+By using the online platforms GoinGlobal and FIRSTHAND, you will be able to research and identify prospective US employers and apply for opportunities for which you qualify.

 - GoinGlobal: International students can search for companies that have sponsored H1B visa applications using GoinGlobal.

 Once you are logged on to GoinGlobal, you will see a tab at the top of the screen marked – H1B Information.
 In this section of the platform, you can view listings of companies, by state and city, who have sponsored foreign workers on H1B visas, over the last 12 months.
 Below is a webinar on how to best use GoinGlobal.

 - FIRSTHAND (Rutgers Online Career Library): FIRSTHAND brings together an astonishing amount of career information in one place.
 Content includes over 90 downloadable PDF career guides ranging from interview/résumé guides to career overviews, guides to specific occupations (accounting, interior design, physical therapy, etc.), and employers; several thousand company, industry, and occupational overviews and profiles; career advice articles; and company, industry, career topic, and grad degree message boards with millions of postings.
 Company information (the company profile guides) are updated year-round.